 Everyone has values or things that are important to them, such as financial security, social justice, or work-life balance.
 These values can help you decide what type of career to pursue.
 Here for instance, consider a job that pays well if you value financial security, and consider the type of hours you'd like to work to achieve work-life balance and what career may offer that to you.

 To kickstart your career exploration, take some time to envision your future.
 Jot down a list of your top priorities and aspirations to guide you on the path towards finding the perfect career fit.
 Envision what you would like your life to look like in 20, 30 and 40 year's time.
 This will help you establish your personal goals and guide you towards a career that can help you achieve them.

 3. What is my personality?

-Your personality is the way you think, feel and behave.
-It can be an important factor in guiding you towards a specific career, so consider several aspects of your personality as you reflect on your future.
+Your personality is the way you think, feel, and behave.
+It can be an important factor in guiding you toward a specific career, so consider several aspects of your personality as you reflect on your future.